 10. How do I obtain photocopies of court documents and what is the cost?

 If you know exactly what documents you need, fill out the copy request form found on this website and mail it to the Clerk’s office.
 Your request will be handled in the order of its receipt.
 The court charges $1.00 per page for copies.
 If the copies are to be returned by mail, a stamped self-addressed envelope must be included with the request.
-There is an additional charge of $2.00 per page for certified copies.
+There is an additional charge of $2.00 per document for certified copies.
 Copy work must be paid for in advance.
 Due to budget cuts, copies are limited to 10 pages per person if you come to our office.
 If you are paying in cash, exact cash is required.

 11. Does the court have a drop box for filing after hours?